tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/argentina.rst

    described in `this document <https://drive.google.com/file/d/17OKX2lNWd1bjUt3NxfqcCKBkBh-Xlpo-/ view>`_ to get a certificate.

-#. :guilabel:`Upload Certificate and Private Key (Odoo)`.
+#. :guilabel:`Upload Certificate and Private Key (CoquiAPPs)`.
 Once the certificate is generated, upload
-   it to Odoo using the :guilabel:`Pencil` icon next to the field :guilabel:`Certificado` and select the corresponding file.
+   it to CoquiAPPs using the :guilabel:`Pencil` icon next to the field :guilabel:`Certificado` and select the corresponding file.

    .. image:: argentina/upload-certificate-private-key.png